 When construction businesses aren’t paid on time for their work or materials, they can file a mechanics lien on the property.
-But that lien doesn’t live forever — every state has mechanics lien laws that set a lien foreclosure deadline.
+But that lien doesn’t live forever — it has an expiration date.
+If a contractor or supplier still isn’t paid after filing a lien, they may end up facing a decision: Should we enforce the lien, and send it to foreclosure?
 Because foreclosing on a mechanics lien requires a lawsuit, even the thought of filing a lien to begin with can feel like a daunting task.
-But here’s a secret about mechanics lien claims: They very rarely result in a lawsuit where the property is put up for auction and sold.
+Fortunately, it’s not a question that they need to ask very often.

 Table of Contents